Estimated reading time: 9 minutes

 There are a variety of guards and guarding solutions for drill presses.
 They are important for protecting operators from potential hazards associated with operating these machines.
 There are several safety guarding solutions available for drill presses:

-4. Self-Retracting Guarding: These guards for drill presses are common and inexpensive.
-They are self-retracting devices that automatically cover the drill bit.
-They also automatically retract when the drill press is in operation.
+- Self-Retracting Guarding: These guards for drill presses are common and inexpensive.
+They are self-retracting devices that automatically cover the drill bit and automatically retract when the drill press is in operation.
 We do not recommend these as they frequently jam up with drilled-out material and do not last long in an industrial environment.

 Do You Need Guards for Drill Presses?